apereo/cas/cas-server-documentation/installation/Installing-ServicesMgmt-Webapp.md

 ## Services Registry

 You also need to define the *common* services registry by overriding the `WEB-INF/managementConfigContext.xml` file and set the appropriate `serviceRegistryDao` (see above: *Persisting Registered Service Data*).
 It should be the same configuration you already use in your CAS server (in the `WEB-INF/deployerConfigContext.xml` file).

-## UI

-The services management webapp is pretty simple to use:

-* use the "Manage Services" link to see the list of all CAS services
-* click the "Add New Service" link to add a new CAS service
-* click the "edit" link with the pen image (on the right of a CAS service definition) to edit a specific CAS service
-* click the "delete" link with the trash image (on the right of a CAS service definition) to delete a specific CAS service (after a confirmation alert).
-* The app takes advantage of the Infusion Javascript framework in order to add drag&drop functionality onto the screen.